← Demos

 Adaptive A/B Testing with Customer Features

 When treatment effects depend on customer features, who you test matters.
 This demo walks through a simple sequential design run: at each step, choose the next customer \(x^*\) and ad assignment to learn about the A/B decision boundary.
-Customers who are clearly better for A or B usually do not teach much, so the design tends to spend tests near the boundary.
+Customers who are clearly better for A or B usually do not teach the model much, so the design tends to spend tests near the boundary.
+On the other hand, not all boundary points are equally useful: the design focuses on points where the model is uncertain and the A/B decision is likely to change.

 What you are seeing